dmatesic/starter-kit/README.md

 # starter-kit

-Fork this repo as a starting point for side projects, hackathons, etc.
+Fork this repo as a starting point for side projects, hackathons, etc. Decisions are documented in [ADR.md](ADR.md).

 ## What’s Included?